opDavi1/vim-config/README.md

 This config is mainly just for me whenever I need to install neovim on a new computer.
 It's probably pretty bad compared to yours or anyone else`s but hey it's here if you need it for some reason.

+# Requirements

+To set up this neovim config, you need a C compiler that you can run from the terminal.
+I use minGW to get gcc, but cc, clang, cl, and zig are also available to use.

 # Installation

-To set up this neovim config, first install packer.nvim (Installation as of August 2023, check [wbthomason/packer.nvim](wbthomason/packer.nvim) for current installation)
+First install packer.nvim (Installation as of August 2023, check [wbthomason/packer.nvim](wbthomason/packer.nvim) for current installation)

 > Windows (Powershell):